 Still, alcohol beverages only account for 1% of online grocery revenue, while they are typically about 5-6% of brick and mortar grocery revenue.
 There is plenty of room for more growth.

-We’ll continue to see an increase in direct-to-consumer alcohol sales, especially given 2020’s pandemic.
+We’ll continue to see an increase in direct-to-consumer alcohol sales.
+In fact, the U.S. alcohol eCommerce market already witnessed a growth of over 80% in 2020.
 Plus, states are likely to lessen selling restrictions.
 The industry is still heavily regulated and can still be made more business-friendly in numerous sectors.

 There are plenty of third-party apps that shoppers can use to buy alcohol online.
 Uber Eats, Postmates, Seamless, and a whole lot more will drop off local alcohol orders at your door.